govindsahugit/Learning-NodeJS/S09-fundamental-of-computer-networking/24-turning-our-mobile-phone-into-a-public-server/notes.md

-using termux application in mobile phone, we can run a nodeJS server.
+using termux application in mobile phone, we can run a NodeJS server.
 And since IPv6 is public, we can access it across internet.